AishaEvering/Emotion_Detection/README.md

 ### ☑️ Todos...

 * Present my findings
-* Get MIT Applied Datascience Certificate
+* Get MIT Applied Data Science Certificate

 ### 📖 Dataset

-* I was given a zipfile with 15,109 training images, 128 testing images, and 4,977 validation images.
+* I was given a zip file with 15,109 training images, 128 testing images, and 4,977 validation images.
 They are all located on my Google Drive.

 ## 🙏 Acknowledgments